top of page

 Similarly, in nephrostomy drainage, up to 37% of catheters dislodge accidentally,(2) leading to serious complications such as patient injury and emergency room visits.

 ReLink features a self-sealable, double-valve system that reduce spillage of medicine and fluids.
 Unlike other breakaway connectors, both ReLink valves are of a split-septum design, allowing for disinfection (scrub the hub) and reconnection.
-With the ReLink, there is no device replacement needed before therapy restart, meaning that the system remains closed at all times.
+With ReLink, there is no device replacement needed before therapy restart, meaning that the system remains closed at all times.
 A closed system keeps the patient safe from air and contaminants and the nurse safe from exposure risks.(3)

 ReLink IV dual-use